unbook

 --inside-bgcolor <INSIDE_BGCOLOR>

-Background color (any CSS color) to use for the text of the book, i.e. the <body>.
+Background color (any CSS color) to use behind the text of the book, i.e. the <body>.
 Use "unset" for no color

 [default: #e9e9e9]